 Manuscripts submitted to JVMS should not have been previously published, are not currently in press, or under consideration for publication in other journals (even in part/any language).

-However, reports by national, public, or private research institutions and research grant reports are exempted from this rule.
+However, research reports and dissertations registered in institutional repositories are exempted from this rule.